christinereina/buzzfood/README.md

 So you wanna be a programmer?
 Already a programmer and interested in a new language?

-_Take this Buzzfood quiz to see which programming language is for you!_
+_Take this Buzzfoodgi quiz to see which programming language is for you!_

 ---